didiersmith/marys-maidens/chapters/the-floor.md

 "He's from Unimaiden," Tyler said and nodded at the prick.
 "Our esteemed guest."

 "Of course," the security guard smiled.
-"You don't happen to have ID on you, do you?" he asked the esteemed guest.
+"You don't happen to have ID on you?" he asked the esteemed guest.

 The security guard hummed a little as he copied the prick's ID number into the visitor log.
 He didn't seem too stressed - he'd probably already figured out that the warehouse would still need to be secured post-merger.
 Probably even more so.